How Math Academy Creates its Knowledge Graph

 - finding an exploit that you can pry open just wide enough to shove yourself through with some elbow grease, and

-- doing that over and over again on each successive problem, periodically looking up to see that despite how intractable it seemed at the outset, you're making serious progress in the direction that you're trying to go.
+- doing that over and over again on each successive problem, continually noticing/capturing efficiency gains, and periodically looking up to see that despite how intractable it seemed at the outset, you're making serious progress in the direction that you're trying to go.

 Like Matt Damon in the movie The Martian: “You solve one problem and you solve the next one and then the next.
 And if you solve enough problems, you get to come home.”